9 Classic American Cartoons Translated into French for Your Enjoyment

 And, thus, the English-speaking world began to steal pue and transform it into our very own “pew,” “pee-yew” or even “P.U.”!
 The fact that this skunk character ended up with French vibes stemmed from the stereotype that Americans have had of the French, that they don’t shower or that they stink.

 As it turns out, the exact impression Americans have of the French is what they (the French) have of Italians.
 Which is why Pépé le putois isn’t a French skunk to the French, but rather, Italian!
-You can check out a great example of his Italian side (in the French show) here.

 And putois?
 It’s a “polecat,” which is an animal that resembles a cross between a ferret and a skunk.
 I guess that makes sense now, considering he’s always chasing around a black cat who accidentally paints her tail white.
 What a funny, funny world we live in.